On Sunday, September 15, 2019, Louis Carlton Delles, loving husband and father of five children, passed away at the age of 80.

 Condolences may be made online at www.frederickbrosfuneralhome.com.

-To send flowers to the family of Louis Delles, please visit Tribute Store
+To plant a tree in memory of Louis Delles, please visit Tribute Store

 It is our belief that the funeral profession is not only an occupation, but a calling, and that service is more than thick carpet, shiny hearses and expensive advertising.
 It’s about experience, commitment and trust.